A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 Concierge: Venue staff whose role is to provide an assistive service (tickets, travel information, restaurant booking) for venue guests.

-Charter: Private use of a form of transport such as train, plain or boat
+Charter: Private use of a form of transport such as train, airplane or boat.

 Conference Centre: A venue which provides a dedicated environment for events, especially small events.
 May be certified by the International Association of Conference Centres.